MyTB444/2D-Platformer-Final-Year-Project/diary.md

 -05/11/2024
 It is finally time to build my game.
 I have many example scripts and objects which I will be using and inspiring from.
 The principal behaviors such as player movement and enemy ai/spawn are ready.
 The first thing to do is to find assets and create animations to have visuals to work with.

+-06/11/2024
+I have found some simple pixel assets that I can work on.
+I will customize those assets to create my own unique maps and characters also to create unique animations.
+For now i have creatd a demo map with some little items, and a simple character.
+I will start implementing the essential behaviors.